justincosentino/network-pruning/README.md

 *MNIST Fashion training loss and accuracy over 20 epochs*

 ### Pruning

+The following four figures depict the model's L1 weight norm distribution and L2 unit norm distribution throughout the sparsification process.
+As expected, low-valued weights and units are removed from the model as sparsification increases.

 ![MNIST Digit Weight Pruning](./references/digits/pruned_weights.gif) *L1 norm distribution of MNIST Digit model weights during sparsification over k%=[0, 25, 50, 60, 70, 80, 90, 95, 97, 99].
 Note: 0 weights are not shown because the distribution of 0-weighted elements quickly overshadowed all other values.*